-How to Write a Successful Blog - Digital Inspiration
+How to Write a Successful Blog

 19. In all these years, I have tried to harness various social channels and that has helped in the growth of the blog.
 I have written an e-book for the Kindle, I have a YouTube channel, I do a podcast on iTunes which is essentially my YouTube videos in downloadable format, I curate on Flipboard, I upload my slides on Slideshare and have Chrome apps for the blog.
 Only a few hundred thousand people probably know about my website but these channels are known to millions of Internet users.
 It thus helps to have a presence there.

 20. Everyone can have a blog but what separates you from other blogs is your expertise in the field, your writing skills and most important credibility.
 The editorial should be completely separate from the business side of the blog.
-Be transparent and abide by the journalists code of ethics, much like the team at The Verge and ReCode.
+Be transparent and abide by the journalists code of ethics, much like the team at The Verge.

 Also see: 25 Tips for Tech Startups